 Harry Potter Quiz: If you want to impress everyone with your knowledge about Harry Potter because YOU are the N1 fan then this is the activity for you.
 Often organized in pubs you can find a lot of them by searching on Google or Facebook.

-You are now equipped to discover the city of London on the theme of Harry Potter, if you want to discuss the movies while making language exchanges you can use our Studenz site to discuss with other fans around the world.
+You are now equipped to discover the city of London on the theme of Harry Potter if you want to discuss the movies while making language exchange you can use our Studenz site to discuss with other fans around the world.

 Written by: Lisa Lambert, Staff Writer